Strategic Planning Analyst

-She is a PhD candidate at the University of Georgia in Applied Cognition and Development within the department of Educational Psychology.
-Her dissertation research focuses on the development of the human attention system and the effects that focused training introduced during crucial developmental periods may have on that development, metacognition and self-regulation, underachievement in high-ability students, and the pedagogy of research methods.
+She holds a PhD from the University of Georgia in Applied Cognition and Development within the department of Educational Psychology.
+Her research interests include the development of the human attention system and the effects that training introduced during crucial developmental periods may have on that development, metacognition and self-regulation, underachievement in high-ability students, and the pedagogy of research methods.

 - B.M., Music Performance: Instrumental, University of Louisiana - Lafayette, 2005

 - M.Ed., Higher Education, University of North Texas, 2009

-- Ph.D., Educational Psychology: Applied Cognition & Development, University of Georgia, exp., 2019
+- Ph.D., Educational Psychology: Applied Cognition & Development, University of Georgia, 2020